30 Jun 2019

 It’s saying, “That our value, our esteem, our love for Jesus is so great, that we're willing even to deny ourselves.”
 And He says, “If you're not willing to do this, you cannot be My disciple.”
 Notice, it's not that it is hard to balance both things, but He says, “You cannot.”
 It's impossible to follow Jesus, if you love yourself and your old life more than Him!

 He does not say this only once.
-He say this, says this again in verse 27, “Whoever does not bear his own cross and come after Me, cannot be My disciple.”
+He says this, says this again in verse 27, “Whoever does not bear his own cross and come after Me, cannot be My disciple.”
 Get that clear!
 Cannot!
 Two times.
 And if it is not enough, the third time in verse 33 in Luke 14, “So therefore anyone of you who does not renounce all that he has cannot be My disciple.”

 So if you want to follow Jesus, there is a prerequisite.
-What is a prerequisite in following Jesus?
+What is a prerequisite to following Jesus?
 You must be willing to deny yourself.
 You must be willing to say, “No,” to your personal ambitions in this world.
 You must be willing to say, “No,” to fame and fortune.
 You must be willing to say, “No,” to the applause of men.
 You must be willing to say, “No,” to the comforts and conveniences of this life.
 You must be willing to take up the cross.

 Discipleship to Jesus is not self-centred, it's cross-centred.
 You follow Jesus not to get stuff.
 You follow Jesus to get Jesus.
 And that means you value Jesus above stuff of life.
 And you're willing to deny the stuff of life, because after all that's what the early disciples did, isn't it?